aprimpeli/LabellingTool/resources/catalog/README.txt

 This folder contains the product catalogs for....

-// TODO Update urls for headphones and tvs
+// TODO Update urls for headphones and tvs -done!